-Barry Manilow uses audience participation when he spoofs 19th century melodrama in this rollicking musical.
+Barry Manilow uses audience participation to spoof 19th century melodrama in this rollicking musical.

 Lending his incomparable writing talents to the stage,

-A small cast size, unique play structure, and comedic style makes THE DRUNKARD ideal for intimate theatre spaces.
-Enlisting audience participation as well as direct sides, this one-of-a-kind show is a tall glass of entertainment that will ensnare theatergoers' attention and leave them longing for more.
+A small cast size, unique play structure, and comedic style makes The Drunkard ideal for intimate theatre spaces.
+Enlisting audience participation as well as direct to sides, this one-of-a-kind show is a tall glass of entertainment that will ensnare theatergoers' attention and leave them longing for more.

 Visit the The Drunkard page on MTI ShowSpace to share and view photos, video, costume and prop rentals and more.
 Click here.

 Did you know?: In his high school production of Pippin, actor Matt Damon played the title role.